redtexts/texts/goldner_1991_bordiga_community.md

 another form of capitalism (real domination) and calls it "socialism".
 What is compelling about such an analysis is that it avoids moralizing and offers a "sociological" explanation for an "epistemology".
-Once again it means that this social stratum that held an _Aufklaerung_ form of materialism because it was a proto-state civil service in a development regime, and that its **economics**, codified in the Leninist theory of imperialism, were also the economics of that stratum.
+Once again it means that this social stratum that held an _Aufklärung_ form of materialism because it was a proto-state civil service in a development regime, and that its **economics**, codified in the Leninist theory of imperialism, were also the economics of that stratum.
 It is